Mothers Are Made, Not Born

 But what I now know to be closer to the truth is that mothers are made, not born.

-For me, motherhood was an intellectual concept until, gradually, it became an experience and finally, an obsession.
+For me, motherhood was an intellectual concept until, gradually, it became an experience—and finally, a devotion.

-The protective instinct may be an immediate and overwhelming gift but mothers are so much more than protective.
+The protective instinct may arrive immediately.
+But mothers are so much more than protective!

 Mothers are the ground upon which our children stand.
 It is where children learn to feel steady and ultimately grow to become the ground beneath themselves.